7 Ways To experience CAMPING IN KENYA Effectively.

 - Arrive in time before dark.

-While camping in Kenya, the only thing i can personally think about is my first experience with the food during the camp.
+While camping in Kenya, the only thing I can personally think about is my first experience with the food during the camp.
 The picnic point to me is everything.
-Besides that, there is absolutely no point of having the camp in the first place!😂 A camp is a pretty good place to enjoy natures surroundings and try to be in touch with ones wild side.
-Being a camper at some point of my life, i realized that a good camping experience requires some good preparation.
-This is what i came up with;
+Besides that, there is absolutely no point in having the camp in the first place!?
+A camp is a pretty good place to enjoy natural surroundings and try to be in touch with one’s wild side.
+Being a camper at some point in my life, I realized that a good camping experience requires some good preparation.
+This is what I came up with;

 You need the right equipment while camping.
 Remember, this is the wild!
-Protection, surveillance and most importantly, survival is key!
+Protection, surveillance, and most importantly, survival are key!
 But for adventurous reasons; i don’t mean to scare you out of camping in Kenya.
-The most important equipment to consider having on your camping trip in kenya are the following;
+The most important equipment to consider having on your camping trip in Kenya are the following;

 - Camp Showers